 I am a Maintenance Professionalism Engineer for the global science company, Syngenta.
 I joined Syngenta (or ICI as it was at the time) having completed an engineering degree at Loughborough University, and am a chartered engineer.
 I have done a number of engineering jobs for Syngenta and its legacy companies, most recently for the global arm of the business whilst based here in Huddersfield.

 I am married and have three teenage daughters.
 I am a member of the Huddersfield Elim Church, I enjoy watching rugby and I have recently started learning audio engineering and stained glass making.

 Support from the University of Huddersfield

-Visits and trips covering many curriculum areas, aspirational speakers, careers advice and guidance
+Visits, trips, and speakers covering many curriculum areas, investigative science, careers advice and guidance.

 I joined the University of Huddersfield as Head of Department for Biological and Geographical Sciences in 2016 and became Dean of the School of Applied Sciences in 2019.